OscarBennich/git-tips-and-tricks/README.md

 Optional:

 - Delete the files in the old repo and push these changes to the trunk if you do not want to keep the files in both repos

+## How to duplicate a repository without forking it

+If you want to create a new repository from the contents of an existing repository but don't want to merge your changes to the upstream in the future, you shouldn't fork it but instead duplicate it.

+Go [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) for specific instructions on how to do this.